Odyssey: An Automotive Lidar-Inertial Odometry Dataset with GNSS-denied situations: EVALUATION

-The KITTI errors for all methods lie between $0.49$ and $1.38$ (excluding \texttt{Tunnel} and other outliers), placing their overall performance within a range comparable to results reported on other datasets.
-None of the approaches stand out as particularly problematic, yet their accuracy remains insufficient for applications demanding centimeter-level precision over long durations.
+The KITTI errors for all methods lie between $0.39$ and $1.30$ (excluding \texttt{Tunnel} and other outliers), placing their overall performance within a range comparable to results reported on other datasets.
+None of the approaches stand out as particularly problematic.
 The two \ac{gnss}-denied scenarios, \texttt{ParkingGarage} and \texttt{UndergroundCarPark}, do not exhibit any notable increase in difficulty; their error metrics remain well within the expected variance of the dataset.
-Overall none of the sequences stand out as particularly problematic except \texttt{Tunnel}.
+Overall, none of the sequences stand out as particularly problematic except \texttt{Tunnel}.
 All methods report increased error values for both the KITTI and the \ac{rpe} metric on this trajectory with the highest increase experienced on \texttt{Tunnel1}.
 A close inspection of the sequence reveals all methods to fail inside the tunnel while accelerating in stop-and-go traffic.
-A high amount of dynamic objects moving a coherent mass causes the methods wrongfully register them, instead of the (static) background.
+A high amount of dynamic objects moving as a coherent mass causes the methods, wrongfully register them, instead of the (static) background.
 This problem is resolved for all methods once the tunnel is exited and the amount of static geometry increases.
-Even tunnels with little to no traffic can pose significant challenges with MAD-ICP additionally failing an \texttt{Tunnel2} and KISS-ICP and OSM-ICP failing inside the tunnel on \texttt{HighwayTunnel3}.
+Even tunnels with little to no traffic can pose significant challenges with MAD-ICP and KISS-ICP additionally failing in \texttt{Tunnel2} and KISS-ICP and OSM-ICP failing inside the tunnel on \texttt{HighwayTunnel3}.
 In Table~\ref{tab:results}, we marked all sequences/method combinations that exhibit this behavior in red.